 - Medical Labs, Hospitals, and pharmaceutical deliveries;

 There are many requirements to start your own business.
-We will address some general needs and some specific software needs.
+We will address some general needs for business operation and some specific software needs.

 General Needs: Business Planning and Set-up